evhub/coconut/DOCS.md

 ### `match_if`

-Coconut's `match_if` is a small helper function for making pattern-matching more readable. `match_if` is meant to be used in infix check patterns to match the left-hand size only if the predicate on the right-hand side is truthy.
+Coconut's `match_if` is a small helper function for making pattern-matching more readable. `match_if` is meant to be used in infix check patterns to match the left-hand side only if the predicate on the right-hand side is truthy.
 For exampple,
 ```coconut
 a `match_if` predicate or b = obj
 ```